"It takes around 10,000 litres of water to produce 1kg of cotton fabric"

 A significant problem brands continually grapple with is price point.
 Generally speaking, to make any product more sustainable requires innovation, technology, time and labour – all of which are costly.
 So how does one make everyman denim for, well, every man – and woman?
 “This is an important question and the one I struggle with the most,” Firth admits.
 “But buying fewer, better quality jeans is cheaper in the long run.”
 In a world where politicians and corporations have placed the burden of environmental responsibility on the consumer, it’s down to those who can afford to invest in eco-conscious fashion to do just that, encouraging a trickle-down effect and eventually, a global shift in the industry.

 - Buy from brands that are transparent about their supply chain, from the farms that grow the raw materials to the mills that spin the yarns all the way to the workers who manufacture the clothes.
 Transparency means accountability.

 - If the price tag is too low, ask yourself what the human cost of production is.
-If something is really cheap, that means it’s produced by someone who isn’t being paid fairly.
+If something is really cheap, that probably means it’s produced by someone who isn’t being paid fairly.

 - Don’t buy more jeans unless you really need to.
 A factory in Bangladesh can produce three million pairs a month, a supply that encourages us to discard jeans at a rate that is beyond unsustainable.